New Zealand at the FIFA World Cup

 New Zealand won their second round group in the 2010 OFC qualifiers and then went on to defeat Bahrain 1–0 in aggregate to qualify for the 2010 World Cup finals.
-In the group stage, New Zealand opened against Slovakia with 1–1, then world cup holders Italy 1–1 followed by 0–0 with Paraguay.
+In the group stage, New Zealand opened against Slovakia with a 1–1 draw, then again drew 1–1 with holders Italy, followed by a 0–0 stalemate against Paraguay.
 Finishing third in the group, they failed to advance.
+Despite the early exit, New Zealand were the only team not to lose a match at the 2010 finals.
+The side had begun the tournament ranked 78th in the world.
 In the 2014 qualifiers, they topped their third round group, despite an earlier loss to New Caledonia, and then lost in the playoff 9–3 in aggregate to Mexico.
 They topped their group in the 2018 qualifiers, then defeated the Solomon Islands, before losing to Peru in the final play-off spot.
 In the 2022 qualifiers, five wins and a final 5–0 win against the Solomon Islands, followed by a 1–0 loss to Costa Rica resulted in non-qualification.
+For the 2026 World Cup the enlarged 48-team finals gave the OFC its first direct entry, which New Zealand claimed on 24 March 2025 with a 3–0 win over New Caledonia at Eden Park.
+New Zealand had won all five of its qualifying matches, scoring 29 goals and conceding one.